The Reconquista of America: Men and boys are invited to “take the nail” and tread in the footsteps of America’s Protomartyr.

 Join this unique 33-mile pilgrimage to the Padilla Cross near Lyons, KS, where the Catholic Faith was planted in the USA in 1541.

-Pilgrimage time and location: The pilgrimage is held close to the Feast of St. James the Greater.
-This year the pilgrimage will be held from Friday, July 19th to Saturday, July 20th.
+Pilgrimage time and location: This year the pilgrimage will be held from Friday, July 22nd to Saturday, July 23rd.
 The westward path is 33 miles over gravel roads (and parts of the old Santa Fe Trail) and is concluded at the Padilla Cross, about a mile west of Lyons, Kansas.

 Signiﬁcance of this pilgrimage: The Padilla Cross marks the location of a Quiviran Indian village and is dedicated to Fray Juan de Padilla, a Spanish Franciscan priest who journeyed with the Coronado Expedition to spread the Catholic Faith for the salvation of souls.
 The Quiviran Indians martyred him while he was attempting to evangelize the Kaw Indians in November 1542 (78 years before Plymouth Rock and 104 years before the North American Martyrs), giving him the distinction of being America’s Protomartyr.

 Pilgrimage intentions: The Santa Fe Pilgrimage has a three-fold intention:

 1).
 To eﬀect a Catholic reconquista of our country for the Social Kingship of Our Lord Jesus Christ

 2).
 To make reparation for the modern apostasy of the Church’s hierarchy.